 Usually, I have learned that everybody is a champion, and is good at what he or she does.
 But there is no champion without a coach.
 In a way, it works hand in hand.
 You need somebody to lead and direct you.
-As a Christian, there is nothing new under the sun, meaning someone has experienced what you have experienced, and so you need someone to give you guidance.
-May be you have read so many things online, but you need someone to take you through the practicalities in life, so that you can beat expectations.
-So we all need somebody.
-So for me personally everybody needs a counsellor because it works hand in hand.
-You may be stuck and you'll need someone to advise you on the next step to take (Participant G).
+As a Christian, there is nothing new under the sun, meaning someone has experienced what you have experienced, and so you need someone to give you guidance: May be got have tead so maily mings on the provided by the provided